The Atomic Boolean

 compare_exchange_strong and compare_exchange_weak

 A call of atomicValue.compare_exchange_strong(expected, desired) obeys the following strategy.
-In case the atomic comparison of atomicValue with expected returns true, the value of atomicValue is set in the same atomic operation to desired.
+If the atomic comparison of atomicValue with expected returns true, the value of atomicValue is set in the same atomic operation as desired.
 If the comparison returns false, expected will be set to atomicValue.
 The reason why the operation compare_exchange_strong is called strong is simple.
 There is a method compare_exchange_weak.
 This weak version can spuriously fail.
 That means, although *atomicValue == expected holds, the weak variant returns false.
-So you have to check the condition in a loop: while ( !atomicValue.compare_exchange_weak(expected, desired) ).
+So you must check the condition in a loop: while ( !atomicValue.compare_exchange_weak(expected, desired) ).
 The reason for the weak form is performance.
 On some platforms, the weak is faster than the strong variant.

 What's next?